etcimon/libwasm/README.md

 ## How to start

-Make sure to have at least ldc 1.17.0 installed.
+Make sure to have at least ldc 1.36.0-beta1 installed along with this version of dub: https://github.com/etcimon/dub/tree/probe_with_betterc

-- run `dub init <my-project> libwasm`, this will create a folder named `<my-project>` with a dub file and the latest libwasm added as dependency
-- add `dflags "-betterC"` to your dub.sdl or add `"dflags": ["-betterC"]` to your dub.json
-- run `dub upgrade && dub run libwasm:bootstrap-webpack` to generate the webpack/dev-server boilerplate
-- start writing!

-You can add any extra css/js you'll need to the `index.template.html`, or you can use any of the myriad features of webpack to include what you need.
+- Clone this repository with git clone
+- Compile the dom-ts example with dub build --arch=wasm32-unknown-wasi
+- Run yarn dev to load it

 ## Using the web bindings